-1. Remove old vegetation, then rotate or dig over by hand.
-Cultivate to a minimum depth of 4 inches (10 cm)
+- Remove old vegetation, then rotate or dig over by hand.
+Cultivate to a minimum depth of 4 inches (10 cm).

-5. Your turf comes ideally prepared for laying, however to enhance root growth you can apply a base fertiliser to the soil before laying.
+- Your turf rolls come ideally prepared for laying, however to enhance root growth you can apply a base fertiliser to the soil before laying.
 The fertiliser should be high In Phosphorous and Potash and low in Nitrogen.
-See our tips on fertiliser in looking after your lawn.